A simple vintage cake recipe for orange butter cake (aka "Queen cake) made with flour, butter, coconut oil, cream, and orange zest.

 from Table, Home and Health cookbook 1892

-1 lb (16oz) flour ( I used 1 cup spelt flour and 1 cup whole wheat pastry flour)
+- 1 lb (16oz) flour ( I used 1 cup spelt flour and 1 cup whole wheat pastry flour)

-1 lb (16oz) sugar (I used whey low sugar)
+- 1 lb (16oz) sugar

-1 tsp baking powder
+- 1 teaspoon baking powder

-1 stick organic unsalted butter, room temperature
+- 1 stick organic unsalted butter, room temperature

-3/4 cup organic extra virgin coconut oil
+- ¾ cup organic extra virgin coconut oil

-5 organic eggs (bring to room temperature)
+- 5 organic eggs (bring to room temperature)

-1 tsp orange extract
+- 1 teaspoon orange extract

-1 tbsp fresh orange zest
+- 1 tablespoon fresh orange zest

 Preheat oven to 350 degrees.
 Mix flour and baking powder in a medium bowl.

-Cream butter, coconut oil and sugar.
+Cream butter, coconut oil, and sugar.

 Beat eggs in a small bowl and add to sugar mixture.